webrecorder/browsertrix/docs/user-guide/user-settings.md

-# Configure your user account
+# Change your name, email, or password

 ## Display Name